cicibauer/greaterHoustonCOVID19/ACS/ReadMe.md

 1. ACS data description word doc: description of some selected ACS variables from 2015 American Survey 5 year estimates.
 The high-lightened variables are the selected 15 variable for creating SES indices.

-2. ACS_data_processing.rmd : R codes for downloading and cleaning ACS data using package
+2. ACS_data_processing.R : R codes for downloading and cleaning ACS data using package tidycensus

 3. acs.csv: csv file containing selected ACS data at census tract level for US